 - 1. You can put one complete turn of sail around the mast without adjusting the outhaul - 2.
 With the outhaul un-cleated on the boom, mainsheet uncleated and the outhaul ring free to travel, pull on the port reefing line to reduce sail area - 3.
-Replace the reefing line in the cleat on the port side of the keel casing pull on the outhaul and re-cleat on the boom - 4.
+Replace the reefing line in the cleat on the port side of the keel casing, pull on the outhaul and re-cleat on the boom - 4.
 Release the reefing line cleat, then pull the starboard line to increase sail area - 5.
 Replace the reefing line in the cleat on the port side of the keel casing - 6.
-Pull on the outhaul and re-cleat on the boom but allow enough slack to form a gentle curve about 10cm from the boom Note: Don't pull and push both sides of the reefing lines at once as this can disconnect the reefing line from the drum
+Pull on the outhaul and re-cleat on the boom - 7.
+In light to moderate breeze, it is best not to flatten the sail along the boom but allow enough slack to form a gentle curve about 10cm from the boom

+Note: Don't pull and push both sides of the reefing lines at once as this can disconnect the reefing line from the drum